tom-weiland/better-repairing-mod/README.md

 **The amount of XP required to reach the next level is now constant.**

 Progressively increasing the amount of xp required to reach the next experience level (as is the case in Vanilla) might seem like a good idea—after all, that's how xp and leveling works in virtually every other game, right?
 However, Minecraft treats experience levels as a resource which you spend to enchant and repair things.
 The fact that those actions cost experience *levels* instead of *points* means that levels you spend when you have a lot of levels cost you *significantly* more xp than if you had fewer levels.
-This means that to be efficient, you ideally never want to have more levels than exactly what is required to perform the desired action.
+To be efficient, you ideally never want to have more levels than exactly what is required to perform the desired action.

 This mod removes level scaling so that the experience points required to reach the next level remain constant, which makes the 1st level just as valuable as the 30th (low levels represent more xp and high levels represent less compared to Vanilla).
 Gone are the days of hitting level 30 and having to decide between two annoying options: interrupt what you're doing to go enchant something or effectively waste any further xp you gain.